williamcpierce/Overview/README.md

 2. Mount the disk image and drag Overview into your Applications folder.

 ### On First Launch

-- The app package is *unsigned* at this stage of development.
+-   The app package is _unsigned_ at this stage of development.
 Follow instructions [here](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unknown-developer-mh40616/mac) for your macOS version to run the application.
     -   If you aren't comfortable running unsigned apps, you can also clone this project and build it yourself in Xcode 16.
-- There will be an error and a notification to allow screen recording.
-This is necessary to show the preview windows.
-Allow screen recording permission in settings and then re-launch Overview.
+-   Grant screen recording permission when prompted
+    -   Click "Open System Settings" in the permission dialog
+    -   Enable Overview under Privacy & Security > Screen Recording
+    -   Relaunch Overview

 ## Usage

+### Quick Start

-1. Launch Overview
+1. Launch Overview and open a new preview window
 2. Select a window to capture from the available windows list
-3. To reposition or resize preview windows, right click and toggle Edit Mode
-4. To close preview windows, right click and select Close Window
-5. Left click on preview windows (with Edit Mode disabled) to switch to the previewed application
-6. Create new preview windows with ⌘N while in Edit Mode, or via the File menu
-7. Adjust preview frame rate, style, and behavior in the Settings menu
-8. If you want preview windows to show in all spaces, follow instructions [here](https://support.apple.com/guide/mac-help/work-in-multiple-spaces-mh14112/mac#:~:text=On%20your%20Mac%2C%20Control%2Dclick,app%20opens%20in%20every%20space.)
+3. Click "Start Preview"

+### Controls

+-   Left-click preview: Switch to source application
+-   Right-click preview: Access context menu
+    -   Toggle Edit Mode for repositioning/resizing
+    -   Close preview window
+-   ⌘N: Create new preview window
+-   Settings (⌘,): Configure preview appearance, behavior, hotkeys, and more

 ### Settings

-- General:
+-   General
     -   Focused window border overlay
     -   Window title overlay
-- Previews:
+-   Previews
-  - Preview opacity
+    -   Opacity
-  - Default preview window size
+    -   Default dimensions
+    -   Behavior
         -   Mission Control visibility
+        -   Active window preview hiding
+        -   Inactive application preview hiding
         -   Preview alignment help
-- Performance:
+-   Performance
     -   Preview frame rate
-- Hotkeys:
+-   Hotkeys
     -   Hotkey bindings by window title
-- Filters:
+-   Filters
     -   Blocklist or allowlist
     -   Window picker filtering by application title

+If you want preview windows to show in all spaces, follow instructions [here](https://support.apple.com/guide/mac-help/work-in-multiple-spaces-mh14112/mac#:~:text=On%20your%20Mac%2C%20Control%2Dclick,app%20opens%20in%20every%20space.)

 ## Known Issues/Limitations

-- Performance is suboptimal
+-   Performance optimizations in progress
-- Previews will be distorted when using Stage Manager
+-   Stage Manager compatibility issues (preview distortion)
-- Previews cannot float over full-screen applications
+-   Cannot overlay full-screen applications

 For the complete list of known issues, see [github.com/williamcpierce/Overview/issues](https://github.com/williamcpierce/Overview/issues?q=is%3Aopen+is%3Aissue+label%3Abug)